Across the Universe: GW231123 as a magnified and diffracted black hole merger: Introduction

-GWs undergo lensing diffraction in the wave-optics regime, as the gravitational radius of typical stellar objects is comparable to the signal's wavelength~\cite{Takahashi:2003ix,Leung:2023lmq}.
-Advances in wave-optical lensing computations~\cite{Feldbrugge:2019fjs,Tambalo:2022plm,Shan:2022xfx,Yeung:2024pir,Villarrubia-Rojo:2024xcj} and parameter estimation~\cite{Wright:2021cbn,Cheung:2024ugg,Our_methods_paper} now enable the search for these signatures, although inference has only been possible assuming a symmetric potential, e.g.~an isolated point lens.
-Unambiguous evidence for lensed GWs has not yet been reported~\cite{Hannuksela:2019kle,Dai:2020tpj,LIGOScientific:2021izm,LIGOScientific:2023bwz,Chakraborty:2025maj}, but many studies indicate that lensed GWs are expected in the upcoming upgrade of the LIGO-Virgo-KAGRA network~\cite{Ng:2017yiu,Li:2018prc,Smith:2022vbp,Wierda:2021upe,network}.
+GWs undergo lensing diffraction in the wave-optics regime, as the gravitational radius of typical stellar objects is comparable to the signal's wavelength~\citep{Takahashi:2003ix,Leung:2023lmq}.
+Advances in wave-optical lensing computations~\citep{Feldbrugge:2019fjs,Tambalo:2022plm,Shan:2022xfx,Yeung:2024pir,Villarrubia-Rojo:2024xcj} and parameter estimation~\citep{Wright:2021cbn,Cheung:2024ugg,Our_methods_paper} now enable the search for these signatures, although inference has only been possible assuming a symmetric potential, e.g.~an isolated point lens.
+Unambiguous evidence for lensed GWs has not yet been reported~\citep{Hannuksela:2019kle,Dai:2020tpj,LIGOScientific:2021izm,LIGOScientific:2023bwz,Chakraborty:2025maj}, but many studies indicate that lensed GWs are expected in the upcoming upgrade of the LIGO-Virgo-KAGRA network~\citep{Ng:2017yiu,Li:2018prc,Smith:2022vbp,Wierda:2021upe,network}.

 The inevitability of gravitational lensing and unusual properties of GW231123 warrant a detailed examination of the lensing hypothesis.
-Ref. \cite{lvklensing} found GW231123 as an outlier in GWTC-4 during their searches for microlensing, assuming a point lens mass model.
+Ref.~\citep{lvklensing} found GW231123 as an outlier in GWTC-4 during their searches for microlensing, assuming a point lens mass model (see also Refs.~\cite{Shan:2025dcd,Chakraborty:2025pxt,Chan:2025kyu,Hu:2025lhv,Cheung:2026pky}).
 In this Letter, we report on the first analysis using a non-symmetric lens model, which describes diffraction by a point lens embedded in an anisotropic gravitational potential, as expected in a strongly lensed system.
+We show how distortions of the waveform can probe vastly different scales in the system, from stellar to galactic.
+While GW231123 provides a particularly compelling case study, the multi-scale framework developed here is broadly applicable and will be relevant as additional data and analyses further test the lensing interpretation of this and other GW events.

 We will first introduce the embedded point lens model and its connection to the macroscopic lens.
 Then we present Bayesian inference results followed by a discussion of the source and microlens properties and strong-lensing predictions.
 We conclude by discussing the limitations of our analysis and possible directions for future research.